ravennevermoreneverless/obsidian/1.2 — life data/2025/daily notes (2025).md

 ==2 - 11:00== Chai seemed bothered about something since last night and I couldn't pinpoint why.
 I got home late because of traffic in Pasig due to Pasig Day but I got myself and Chai some McDonald's then we looked at our Instagram stories.

 ==3 - --== I got home by commute, it was raining really hard and Chai was really upset about it that she cried, I cried, and we didn't talk until later that day when she was having stomachaches and I helped her.
 We stopped talking again during the evening because I wasn't aware I pushed her away as she was making advances towards me.
 But we made up a bit when I was about to go to work.

+==7 - --== I didn't sleep, I just played ROBLOX.
+I watched a film with Chai at noon.
+I was about to go to Robinson's for my NBI Clearance but I got hungry so I just said fuck it.
+We were playing ROBLOX while cuddling but we both fell asleep with my work clothes on.
+Turns out, it's still my rest day, so we continued sleeping until the morning next day.

+==9 - 04:39== Today we took calls for 4 hours.
+It's a different kind of work and it's really tiring—I even had a headache.
+I rode a MoveIt ride from there to here and then from here to there.
+We te Mcdo fried chicken and pizza plus donut because our mentor's birthdays came up.
+Anyway, today was really tiring.

+==10 - 13:16== I almost had a panic attack yesterday before work.
+Thankfully, Chai was there on chat to calm me down.
+And the coaching with Coach Erma helped me a bit.
+The 3 hours of call time I had were good.

+==11 - 21:26== I had 4 YES surveys yesterday.
+But I got a NO right now.
+I cried to Chai earlier because I didn't want her to go this weekend.